rowena-hutchins/notebooklm_experiments/experiment_log.md

   - **Steps**:
     1. Create a to-do list within NotebookLM.
     2. Allow the AI to suggest a logical order for tasks based on project needs.
-  - **Expected Outcome**: A prioritized list that optimizes workflow and task allocation among group members.
+  - **Expected Outcome**: A prioritised list that optimises workflow and task allocation among group members.

 - **Integrate Code Cells for Real-Time Coding and Testing**
   - **Steps**: